Report on a small ceramic assemblage from medieval Qasr Ibrim

 Disclaimer

-To avoid misunderstandings, the author decided not to upload his original assignment on the web due to certain copyright issues.
-His original MA assignment included illustrations and photographs taken from other authors' books; therefore, the intellectual property of third parties could not be republished.
+To avoid misunderstandings, the author decided not to upload his original assignment to the web due to copyright concerns.
+His original MA assignment included illustrations and photographs taken from other authors’ books; therefore, the intellectual property of third parties could not be republished.
 For the intellectual property rights of the primary archaeological material included in this online article, the author states the following:

-At the time of writing of this paper in 2009, the author received permission from the Department of Archaeology of the University of Southampton, to study ceramic material from the Qasr Ibrim excavation and include it in his thesis and other relevant assignments.
-The ceramic material was at that time part of the Department’s teaching collection.
-Furthermore, the author received permission to sample specific artefacts and produce thin sections for the needs of his projects, which he then returned to the Department.
+At the time of writing this paper in 2009, the author received permission from the Department of Archaeology of the University of Southampton to study ceramic material from the Qasr Ibrim excavation and include it in his thesis and other relevant assignments.
+The ceramic material was part of the Department’s teaching collection at that time.
+Furthermore, the author received permission to sample specific artefacts and to produce thin sections for his projects, which he then returned to the Department.

 At that time, there was no written agreement between the author and the Institution forbidding the publication of his work.
 Furthermore, there was no formal or informal discussion between the author and the Institution’s representatives, stating that the author did not have full intellectual property rights over his own essay, including the illustration of any material discussed in its text.
 For the above reasons, any reference to and discussion of the above archaeological material, including the original illustrations, photographs and photo-micrographs, which were produced personally by the author in 2009, are treated as the author’s own intellectual property and are utilised according to the author’s own will.

-The author clearly states that the publication of his work on his personal website does not consist of a commercial activity and does not aim towards economic profit.
-By contrast, the author wishes his work to be publicly available for free and to be shared openly among those interested in reading it.
-Despite the author's efforts to produce a short journal article with his original material, it has been over twelve years that his work was never made publicly available for the purpose it was originally written for.
-The author states that this piece of work, which is the author's personal intellectual property, is now publicly available for free at the author's personal website.
+The author clearly states that publishing his work on his personal website is not a commercial activity and does not aim at economic profit.
+By contrast, the author wishes his work to be publicly available and freely shared with those interested in reading it.
+Despite the author’s efforts to produce a short journal article with his original material, it has been over 12 years since his work was made publicly available for the purpose for which it was originally written.
+The author states that this piece of work, which is the author’s personal intellectual property, is now publicly available for free at the author’s personal website.

 Introduction

-This brief report discusses a small ceramic assemblage, which was randomly selected from the pottery recovered from the medieval settlement site of Qasr Ibrim in 1981.
+This brief report discusses a small ceramic assemblage randomly selected from the pottery recovered from the medieval settlement site of Qasr Ibrim in 1981.
 The site of Qasr Ibrim is located in Lower Nubia, 230km South of modern Aswan.
-Before the flooding of Lake Nasser, the site stood on top of a 75m bluff overlooking the Nile valley.
-The 1981 excavation took place under great pressure because of the rapid flooding of the lake, which now covers a large proportion of the site (Adams 1983, 93-5).
+Before the flooding of Lake Nasser, the site stood atop a 75m bluff overlooking the Nile valley.
+The 1981 excavation took place under great pressure due to the rapid flooding of the lake, which now covers a large portion of the site (Adams 1983, 93-5).

 Figure 1: The medieval ceramic assemblage from Qasr Ibrim

 The current report discusses sixteen pottery samples from the upper context levels of the site, which belong to the medieval phases of the settlement (Figure 1).
-All sherds come from wheel-made vessels which are either imported form the broader area of Aswan or from the Northern regions of Egypt.
+All sherds come from wheel-made vessels, either imported from the broader Aswan area or from the Northern regions of Egypt.
 The report discusses the above samples in two major fabric groups.
-Twelve of the samples (3, 4 and 6-15) come from Aswan table wares (ATW) and four samples (1, 2, 5 and 16) are Middle/Lower Egyptian imports (IMP).
+Twelve of the samples (3, 4, and 6-15) come from Aswan table wares (ATW), and four samples (1, 2, 5, and 16) are Middle/Lower Egyptian imports (IMP).
 These sherds are discussed in relation to previously reported fabrics, published by Adams (1986a).

 Aswan Table Wares (ATW)

-According to the geological analysis by Schülter (2006, 88-9) the main geological bed in Egypt consists of two main types of deposits.
+According to the geological analysis by Schülter (2006, 88-9), the main geological bed in Egypt consists of two main types of deposits.
 The Delta region and the banks of the River Nile consist of sands and other Quaternary sediments, formed during the Cenozoic period.
-The North Egyptian mainland and its extension to the Nubian desert along the West bank of the river consists of Cenozoic marine and non-marine deposits, which are primarily clastics, carbonates and gypsum.
-This relatively homogeneous geology changes to the East of the river, where different geological formations extend in a zone between the Luxor-Aswan axis and the coasts of the Red Sea.
-More specifically, the area around Aswan, which includes the shores Lake Naser and the site of Qasr Ibrim, consists of Cretaceous formations of the Mesozoic period, which are primarily clastics, phosphate and carbonate rocks.
+The North Egyptian mainland and its extension into the Nubian desert along the West bank of the river consists of Cenozoic marine and non-marine deposits, primarily clastics, carbonates, and gypsum.
+This relatively homogeneous geology changes to the East of the river, where different geological formations extend over a zone between the Luxor-Aswan axis and the Red Sea coast.
+More specifically, the area around Aswan, which includes the shores of Lake Nasser and the site of Qasr Ibrim, consists of Cretaceous formations of the Mesozoic period, primarily clastic, phosphate, and carbonate rocks.
 A small area to the South-East of Aswan consists of Precambrian granitoids, which are relatively distinct.
 Further to the East, the geological bed is supplemented by a combination of Metagabbro-Diorite complexes, Metavolcanic formations of regionally metamorphosed felsic to basaltic effusive and pyroclastic rocks, Gneisses and Migmatites.
-Such volcanic formations dominate the Red Sea coastline from the Gulf of Suez all the way South to Port Sudan (Schülter 2006, 88-9).
+Such volcanic formations dominate the Red Sea coastline from the Gulf of Suez to Port Sudan (Schülter 2006, 88-9).

-Aswan table wares are made of fine granitic clay, which is commonly found in the area South-East of modern Aswan.
-The paste of Aswan table wares has a fine to very fine texture, very low to almost no porosity and the hardness of the sherds varies from medium-hard to very hard.
+Aswan tablewares are made of fine granitic clay, which is commonly found in the area South-East of modern Aswan.
+The paste of Aswan tablewares has a fine to very fine texture, very low to almost no porosity, and the sherds' hardness varies from medium-hard to very hard.
 The paste’s colour is usually pinkish grey (Munsell signature 5YR 6/6 or 5YR 7/4) or pinkish white (Munsell signature 5YR 8/2).
-Tempered inclusions show slight variations: some fabrics contain grog, sand and rare organic inclusions, which burnt out during firing.
-One sherd is tempered with small quantities of Nile mud, which is common in Meroitic or regional Lower Nubian fabrics.
-Other inclusions are mica up to 5%, white opaque particles between 2%-5%, fine small black particles between 5%-10% and random clay pellets.
+Tempered inclusions show slight variations: some fabrics contain grog, sand, and rare organic inclusions that burnt out during firing.
+One sherd is tempered with small amounts of Nile mud, a common ingredient in Meroitic or regional Lower Nubian fabrics.
+Other inclusions include mica up to 5%, white opaque particles between 2% and 5%, fine, small black particles between 5% and 10%, and random clay pellets.
 Detailed fabric descriptions under hand specimen examination are presented below in the sample order of Figure 2:

 Figure 2: The Aswan Table Wares (ATW)

 Sample 3 matches Adams’ (1986b, 553) ware A3U8.
-It is a 15cm part of a small table amphora or jar (Figure 2, n.3).
-It represents about 40% of the original vessel and one of its loop handles is still intact.
+It is a 15cm fragment of a small table amphora or jar (Figure 2, n.
+3).
+It represents about 40% of the original vessel, and one of its loop handles is still intact.
 The vessel was probably used for serving water.
 The rim area has small holes, which suggest the presence of an attached liquid filter.
 The vessel’s wall thickness ranges between 4.5mm and 6.5mm.
 The amphora’s exterior surface carries a thin red wash (Munsell signature 10YR 4/4).

 Sample 4 is a 9cm base from an unknown vessel form (Figure 2, n.4), possibly an R13 tableware (Adams 1986b, 550-1).
 Its exterior surface is covered in a thin brownish wash (Munsell signature 2.5YR 5/4) and carries smoothing marks.
 The base’s exterior is decorated with incised circles.
 The vessel’s wall thickness ranges between 6mm and 10mm.

-Sample 7 is a 9.5cm piece from the walls of a possible amphora (Figure 2, n.7), 6mm in wall thickness.
-In Adams’ typology it is mentioned as A3U8 (1986b, 553).
+Sample 7 is a 9.5cm piece from the walls of a possible amphora (Figure 2, n.
+7), with a wall thickness of 6 mm.
+In Adams’ typology, it is mentioned as A3U8 (1986b, 553).
 The sherd’s exterior surface carries a red wash (Munsell signature 2.5YR 4/4) and red decorative ribbons made on a spinning wheel.

 Sample 8 is a 9.5cm piece from the walls of a possible amphora (Figure 2, n.8), which is likely to match Adams’ ware A3U8 (1986b, 553).
 Its wall thickness ranges between 5.5mm and 6.5mm.
 The fragment’s exterior surface carries a red wash (Munsell signature 2.5YR 4/4) and red decorative ribbons made on a spinning wheel.

 Sample 9 is a 12.7cm piece from the walls of a possible jar (Figure 2, n.9), which is likely to match Adams’ ware A3U8 (1986b, 553).
 Its wall thickness ranges between 8.5mm and 10mm.
 The sherd’s exterior surface carries a thin red slip (Munsell signature 5YR 5/6) and visible smoothing marks.
 Its fabric is slightly coarser than the rest of the Aswan wares, containing 10%-15% Nile mud.
-This might suggest that the clay for some Aswan table wares was once quarried close to the Nile banks.
+This might suggest that the clay used for some Aswan tablewares was once quarried near the Nile banks.

 Sample 10 is an 11cm rim from a small bowl (Figure 2, n.10; Figure 3, n.10), 16cm in rim diameter, which matches ware R13 of Adams’ typology (1986b, 550-1).
 Its wall thickness ranges between 5.5mm and 8.5mm.
-The sherd’s exterior surface carries a red wash (Munsell signature 5YR 6/4) and its interior surface is covered in an orange slip.
-It carries an external twisted string impression, which might not necessarily represent intentional decoration.
-According to Adams (1986b, 557), such vessels were left hanging in order to dry before firing; therefore, the twisted string pattern is due to suspension.
+The sherd’s exterior surface carries a red wash (Munsell signature 5YR 6/4), and its interior surface is covered in an orange slip.
+It carries an external twisted string impression that might not represent intentional decoration.
+According to Adams (1986b, 557), such vessels were left to dry before firing; therefore, the twisted string pattern is due to suspension.

-Sample 12 is an 8cm rim from a bowl of unknown diameter (Figure 2, n.12).
-Its wall thickness ranges between 4.2mm and 6mm.
+Sample 12 is an 8cm rim from a bowl of unknown diameter (Figure 2, n.
+12).
+Its wall thickness ranges from 4.2mm to 6mm.
 According to Adam’s (1986b, 550-1) typology, it is likely to be a R13 ware.
-The sherd’s exterior surface carries a light red wash (Munsell signature 5YR 6/4) and its interior surface carries an orange slip.
+The sherd’s exterior surface carries a light red wash (Munsell signature 5YR 6/4), and its interior surface carries an orange slip.

 Sample 14 is a 15.7cm piece from the walls of an amphora (Figure 2, n.14), probably matching Adams’ ware A3U8 (1986b, 553).
-Its wall thickness ranges between 7mm and 8.2mm, suggesting a larger and more durable storage or transport vessel.
-The sherd’s exterior surface carries a thin red wash (Munsell signature 10R 4/4) and its interior surface is covered in thick white slip.
-The fabric of this particular vessel contains the largest quantity of tempered grog-like particles compared to all other Aswan table wares, reaching up to 10%.
+Its wall thickness ranges from 7mm to 8.2mm, suggesting a larger, more durable storage or transport vessel.
+The sherd’s exterior surface carries a thin red wash (Munsell signature 10R 4/4), and its interior surface is covered in thick white slip.
+The fabric of this particular vessel contains the highest proportion of tempered grog-like particles among all Aswan tablewares, reaching up to 10%.

 Sample 15 is an 8cm piece from a small plate, 20cm in rim diameter (Figure 2, n.15; Figure 3 n.15).
 Its wall thickness varies; the walls are roughly 6mm thick closer to the rim and increase to 8.1mm towards the base.
-The fragment represents about 20% of the original vessel and belongs to the Adams’ (1986b, 543) A2 family, which represents previous chronological traditions of Greco-Roman polished wares.
+The fragment accounts for about 20% of the original vessel and belongs to the Adams’ (1986b, 543) A2 family, which reflects earlier chronological traditions of Greco-Roman polished wares.
 This specific fragment matches the R4 Aswan Byzantine polished red ware (Adams 1986b, 543-544).
 The sherd’s exterior surface is polished red (Munsell signature 5YR 4/4) and carries incised decoration of circular patterns.
 The pot’s interior surface, including the rim, is black-polished.

 Middle and Lower Egyptian imports (IMP)